- When Do Kids Become Adults In Parents’ Eyes

 For many families, kids graduating from secondary education and leaving their parents’ homes to become college students, and their eventual strides toward financial independence equaled adulthood as well.

-In the absence of these usual rites of passage (that were socially accepted as such), sometimes kids and parents are at a loss to really define when kids officially become adults.
+In the absence of these usual rites of passage (that were socially accepted as such), sometimes kids and parents are at a loss to define when kids officially become adults.

-Increasing Lack Of Autonomy
+Lack Of Autonomy

-While many parents may want a clear definition for when their kids become adults or they long for the day that the proverbial flip switches, their parenting style could have a profound effect on how and when that happens.
+While many parents may want a clear definition for when their kids become adults or them long for the day that the proverbial flip switches, their parenting style could have a profound effect on how and when that happens.

 Usual Rites Of Passage Are Delayed Or Put Off Altogether